abhinand888/Sales_Insights/README.md

 ### Task:-

-- Finding Profit Margin, Sales Quantity and Revenue made in each year/month
+- Finding Revenue and Sales Quantity  made in each year/month
-- Analyzing top 5 customers and product by revenue
+- Analyzing top 5 customers by revenue
-- Finding the Revenue Margin Contribution, Profit Margin Contribution and Profit % by each customer
-- Finding the Revenue Margin Contribution, Profit Margin Contribution and Profit % by each Market
+- Analying top 5 products by revenue
 - Finding the Revenue trend by years
-- Analyzing Revenue contribution by customer type.
+- Analyzing Revenue and sales Qty by markets.

 ### Data Cleaning:-